empeeu/divIDE/docs/panelDeveloperGuide.md

 ---

+***skipFlexLink***: bool

+  * At import, we need to break the link between the width and height setting in the layout panels.
+This also exposes the option for users to disable this functionality if thi becomes annoying.

 ***ctxTarget***: *Element*

   * The context-menu target element.
 When right-clicking on a panel, the right-clicked panel element will be this target.